HPE/terraform-provider-hpegl/docs/resources/vmaas_instance.md

   # Restarts the instance if set to any positive integer.
   # Restart works only on pre-created instance.`,
   restart_instance = 1
+  # any update in snapshot will end up to creating new snapshot and existing
+  # snapshot will be still in backend.
+  snapshot {
+    name        = "test_snapshot_1"
+    description = "test snapshot description is optional" }
 }
 ```